Skip to content

-Waves have their ups and downs; sometimes they come and go, come and go… And so, after a huge hiatus, my interest for fractal pictures has unexpectedly self-renewed for a second season, starting today with a new angle from an old favorite: Estudio Detail 2.
+Waves have their ups and downs; they come and go, come and go… And so, after a huge hiatus, my interest in fractal pictures has unexpectedly renewed for a second season —starting today, with a new angle on an old favorite: Estudio Detail 2.

 A short narrative of what has happened lately

-Twenty years as of this year (exact date is unknown) I started to create my first fractal pictures after hooking up to the Internet for the first time and searching for this topic to satiate a childhood curiosity.
-Circa May 1998, I began to share a few of those early explorations into the Mandelbrot realm in the alt.binaries.pictures.fractals (abpf) newsgroup, the best… actually the only source of fractal pictures I knew of back then.
-A month later I created the first version of what I called Fractal Division, a basic website initially hosted in Geocities (short lived) and Tripod, where I placed some of the pictures that got good reviews from the abpf veterans.
+Twenty years this year (exact date is unknown), I started creating my first fractal pictures after hooking up to the Internet for the first time, and searching for this topic to satisfy a childhood curiosity.
+Around May 1998, I began sharing some of those early explorations into the Mandelbrot realm in the alt.binaries.pictures.fractals (abpf) newsgroup, the best… actually the only source of fractal pictures I knew back then.
+A month later I designed the first version of what I called Fractal Division, a basic website initially hosted on Geocities (short-lived) and Tripod, where I posted some of the pictures that received good reviews from the abpf veterans.

-For the following months, the website kept growing as I added more content, including a few writings about fractals and fractal art as I understood them.
-By 1999, the project got its own, more original, name —third apex to fractovia, or Fractovia for short–, a host with no ads, and even its own domain name!
+Over the following months, the website kept growing as I added more content, including a few writings about fractals and art as I understood them.
+By 1999, the project had earned a more original name —third apex to fractovia, or Fractovia for short— a host with no ads, and even its own domain name!
 Oh, the golden years!
 But alas…

 And so here I am.
 I still have to come up with a new name, though…